Rubroshorea balangeran

-Shorea balangeran, called (along with some other species in the genus Shorea) red balau, is a species of plant in the family Dipterocarpaceae.
+Rubroshorea balangeran, called (along with some other species in the genera Shorea and Rubroshorea) red balau, is a species of plant in the family Dipterocarpaceae.
 It is native to Sumatra and Borneo.
 It is a Vulnerable species threatened by habitat loss.

+The species was first described as Hopea balangeran by Pieter Willem Korthals in 1841.
+In 2022 Peter Shaw Ashton and Jacqueline Heckenhauer placed the species in genus Rubroshorea as R. balangeran.